Best of the Letters From 2004

 I have been told that I am lawless and don’t want to obey God’s commandments and that if I don’t, I will never receive my “ultimate salvation” and be “born again” in the Kingdom of God.
 I read my Bible and I have church of god theology swimming through my head.
 I feel like it’s hard to read my Bible and it’s hard to pray because I have so many condemning thoughts in my head.
 Please pray for me.
 If God doesn’t help me soon I am going to go nuts.
 I can’t handle this anymore.
 I feel cut off from God.
 I feel it is very hard to go to other churches and to trust people.
 Thank you for listening. –[name withheld]

 Comment from ESN: This person has received a personal reply.
-See our articles in Healing From Spiritual Abuse.
+See our articles in Healing From Emotional & Spiritual Abuse.
 Many suffer CPTSD after exiting these spiritually abusive groups.

 October 27, 2004